 Bug out bag equipment: Potential threat environment

 - Radio scanner can be used to scan the emergency services radio frequencies; this can provide you with an early warning of potential problems or criminal/terrorist incidents in your area.
 In some areas, there are restrictions on the use scanners, always check.
+An emergency weather radio will also be very useful as they can

 - Spot light can be used at night to shine in the face and blind the drive of a threat vehicles which is following/chasing you etc.